dl8sd11/Email_Searcher/report.md

 ### Schedueling Strategy

 We found out that the point per time we get among the type of query differs greatly.
 So we decided to only investigate time on similar query.
-Although we only do similar query but the order of the queries matters.
-We group the mails with same targetID together, then sort them according to the sum of reward.
+Although we only do similar query, the order of the queries matters.
+We group the mails with same targetID together, then sort them according to the sum of rewards.

 ### Score